 My training in linguistics began at University College Dublin in the departments of Early and Medieval Irish and Linguistics.
 The training I received there consisted in equal parts of Structural Linguistics and Generative Linguistics, along with Indo-European and Celtic philology, a mix which I took for granted at the time but have come to value a great deal since then.

 I wrote a senior thesis on the phonology of Old Irish and went to the University of Texas for doctoral work, expecting to concentrate in historical phonology.
-When I got to Austin, however, I got caught up in the excitement of the early years of Montague semantics (despite a serious deficiency in relevant training), working closely with Stanley Peters, with Lauri Karttunen, and with Bill Ladusaw, who was also a student there at the time.
-Ever since, I have had a strong interest in issues at the syntax semantics interface and in the strands of semantic research that have grown out of Montague's program.
-That interest is reflected, for instance, in the NSF project on existential sentences on which I was engaged until recently along with Sandy Chung.
-It is also very much to the fore in the NSF project on ellipsis that I am currently engaged in with Pranav Anand and Dan Hardt.
+Arriving in Austin, though, I got caught up in the excitement of the early years of Montague semantics (despite a serious deficiency in relevant training), working closely with Stanley Peters, with Lauri Karttunen, and with Bill Ladusaw, who was also a student there at the time.
+Ever since, I have had a strong interest in issues at the syntax semantics interface and in the strands of semantic research that grew out of Montague's work.
+That interest is very much to the fore in the NSF project on ellipsis that I am currently engaged in with Pranav Anand and Dan Hardt.

 My dissertation advisor at Austin, though, was the late Lee Baker, who worked, for the most part, in pure syntax, and that is where my intellectual heart has mostly been ever since.